Bob the Drag Queen: Other ventures

-In 2016, shortly after winning Drag Race, Bob released the single "Purse First" featuring DJ Mitch Ferrino.
-Also in 2016, he appeared in the music video for MC Frontalot's "Mornings Come and Go".
-He also collaborated with Alaska Thunderfuck on the single "Yet Another Dig" in 2017, and contributed to the compilation album Christmas Queens 3 (2017).
-He collaborated with Shangela for a Christmas theme song, "Deck A Ho" in December 2017.

-On March 15, 2018, Bob debuted the podcast Sibling Rivalry with his drag sister Monét X Change as co-host and produced by DJ Mitch Ferrino.
-On April 2, 2018, a video version of the podcast was uploaded to YouTube.

 Bob appeared as a guest co-host alongside Trixie Mattel on The Trixie & Katya Show, filling in for regular co-host Katya during her hiatus.
 Her TV comedy special, Bob the Drag Queen: Suspiciously Large Woman, aired on Logo in July 2017.

-Bob played the role of Belize in Berkeley Rep’s production of Angels in America from April to July 2018.

 In November 2019, Bob was interviewed by KMVT about a one-time drag event hosted in Twin Falls, a show highlighting local drag queens and introducing international drag talent to Magic Valley.
 This event was filmed as part of Tidicue's HBO show We're Here (2020).
 Bob's second comedy special, Bob The Drag Queen: Crazy Black Lady, aired on OutTV in Canada in 2020.
 Bob also writes jokes for other drag queens including Trinity the Tuck, Ginger Minj, and Monét X Change.

-In March 2020, Bob performed alongside fellow drag race alumni BeBe Zahara Benet, The Vixen, Monique Heart, Peppermint, and Shea Couleé in the Nubia tour, a live drag show featuring and produced by Black drag queens.

 Bob is a co-founder of Black Queer Town Hall along with Peppermint.
 The inaugural event featured speakers such as Laverne Cox and Angela Davis and raised over $150,000.
 In May 2021, Bob was featured in Coach New York's "Pride is Where You Find It" campaign.
 Bob is an LGBT activist and spoke on RuPaul's Drag Race of a moment when he was protesting for LGBT rights and was arrested in drag.

 Bob is the drag mother of Miz Cracker and drag sister to Monét X Change, who placed fifth and sixth, respectively, on season 10 of RuPaul's Drag Race, with X Change going on to win RuPaul's Drag Race All Stars season 4 and Cracker placing as runner-up on RuPaul's Drag Race All Stars season 5.

-Bob will be the opening act of the upcoming Madonna: The Celebration Tour in 2023.
+In June 2024, Bob was announced as a contestant on the third season of the American reality competition The Traitors.

+In October 2024, it was announced that his debut novel, Harriet Tubman: Live in Concert, would be published in March 2025.
+The novel's premise is that historical figures have returned from the dead, including Harriet Tubman who uses hip hop to tell her story and advocate for freedom.

 Personal life

-Bob identifies as pansexual and non-binary and goes by either he/him or she/her pronouns.
+Bob is polyamorous, pansexual and non-binary and goes by either he/him or she/her pronouns.